wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Calendar.

-**Google Calendar Widgets:** In this plugin are available google calendar widgets that can be directly inserted on the sidebar of your website.
+**Calendar Widgets:** In this plugin are available google calendar widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google calendar`

-**Google Calendar Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.
+**Calendar Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-calendar].....: googe calendar embed`

-**Google Calendar Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Calendar Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_calendar_get_widget()`